WindyCitySDR/uhd-e300-dev/host/docs/usrp_x3x0.rst

 +---------------+-------------------------+----------------+----------------+---------------+

-On a Linux system, you can set a static IP address very easily by using the 'ifconfig' command
+On a Linux system, you can add a static IP address very easily by using the 'ip' command

 ::

-    sudo ifconfig <interface> 192.168.10.1
+    sudo ip addr add 192.168.10.1/24 dev <interface>

 Note that **<interface>** is usually something like **eth0**.
-You can discover the names of the network interfaces in your computer by running **ifconfig** without any parameters:
+You can discover the names of the network interfaces in your computer by running **ip addr show**:

 ::

-    ifconfig -a
+    ip addr show

 **Note:**
 When using UHD software, if an IP address for the USRP-X Series device is not specified,